andre-ye/uni/docs/nsciences/astr-101/textbook.md

 ## Chapter 23: The Death of Stars

+### 23.1: The Death of Low-Mass Stars
+- Stars whose final mass is less than 1.4 $$M_{Sun}$$ -- most stars in the universe are like this

+A Star in Crisis
+- The core of a star undergoes an energy crisis in which helium is exhausted and there is no source of pressure to counterbalance gravity
+- Star mass is low and it cannot push its core temperature high enough to begin fusion.
+The core continues to shrink; at extreme density, the star takes on new behavior and achieves final equilibrium as a white dwarf
+- White dwarfs are very very dense.
+Gravity is very strong and shrinks the star further, but electrons resist being pushed closer together.
+- No two electrons can be in the same place at the same time doing the same thing
+- When a star's core contracts, it becomes so dense that it would require two or more electrons to violate the Pauli exclusion principle
+- Electrons in a degenerate gtas resists further crowding
+- Degenerate electrons do not require an input of heat to maintain the pressure they exert; it can last essentially forever
+- The dying star has atomic nuclei; nuclei must be squeezed to much higher densities.
+So nuclei do not exhibit degeneracy pressure.

+White Dwarfs
+- White dwarfs are stable, compact objects with electron-degenerate cores which cannot contract further
+- White dwarfs are the likely end state of low-mass stars
+- The radius of a white dwarf shrinks as mass increases; a white dwarf with a mass of 1.4 the sun has a radius of zero; even the force of degenerate electrons cannot stop the collapse of such a star.
+1.4 times the mass of the Sun is the Chandrasekhar limit.

+The Ultimate Fate of White Dwarfs
+- The birth of a mains-equence star is defined by the onset of fusion reactions
+- End of fusion reactions is the time of a star's death
+- White dwarf -- ceasing of nuclear fusion in its interior
+- A stable white dwarf's only energy source is the motions of atomic nuclei in its interior, and it slowly radiates all of its heat into space.
+- It eventually becomes a black dwarf -- a "cold stellar corpse"

 ### 23.2: Evolution of Massive Stars -- An Explosive Finish
 - Stars beginning with masses at least 8 times the mass of the sum end up as white dwarfs
 - what about 150x $$M_{Sun}$$?